CAR-T & the Future of Blood Cancer Debate SeriesEp 1 of 4

 That's a bit reductive.

 Ah, yes.
-Immune effector cell-associated neurotoxicity syndrome.
+Immune effector cell associated neurotoxicity syndrome.

 Exactly.
 And the physiology here is harrowing.
-This massive, unchecked expansion of T-cells releases factors that cause endothelial activation.
+This massive unchecked expansion of T cells releases factors that cause endothelial activation.
 The cells lining the delicate blood vessels in the brain begin to contract.
 The blood-brain barrier, the crucial fortress that protects our central nervous system from systemic toxins, literally becomes leaky.

 It's an inflammatory cascade.

-Of catastrophic proportions.
+A catastrophic one.
 Inflammatory proteins and fluid rush into the brain tissue.
 Clinically, this presents as encephalopathy.
 Patients lose the ability to speak or find words, a terrifying symptom called aphasia.
 They suffer tremors, generalized seizures, and in the most severe cases, fatal cerebral edema, where the brain swells against the skull.
 You cannot call a blueprint flawless when it predictably shatters the blood-brain barrier and routinely causes acute brain injury.

 Look, I see why you think that.
 But let me give you a different perspective.
 I do not minimize the severity of ICANS.
 The early generation of CD28 co-stimulated products did show higher rates of severe neurotoxicity.
 And, you know, witnessing a patient experience aphasia is undeniably daunting for any clinician.